 Visiting Florida to find the house

 Moving to another state can take a lot of planning.
 You may need to visit Florida on multiple occasions to discover where to relocate to in Florida.
 The cost of traveling to and from Florida can add up quickly.
-Currently, flight prices are relatively low.
-After the COVID pandemic ends, you can expect prices to go back up.
 Check the price of flights in your area.
-Current flights from New York City can range from $41 to $250.
 Choosing days and times that aren’t as popular with travelers can save you money on these trips.

 Once in Florida, you’ll need a hotel or other accommodation during your visit.
-Prices for lodging are currently lower than normal due to the pandemic.
-You can choose from a wide variety of local accommodations including the Crowne Plaza Orlando for around $68/night, the Palazzo Lakeside Hotel in Kissimmee for $42/night, or the Comfort Inn Ocala North for $118/night.
+You can choose from a wide variety of local accommodations including the DoubleTree by Hilton in Gainesville for $115/night, TownePlace Suites by Marriott Gainesville Northwest for $77/night, the Comfort Inn Ocala North for $91/night or even the brand new World Equestrian Center for $75/night*.
 Don’t forget to budget for your meals.
 Florida relocation costs can add up to significant numbers depending on the number of visits you make before the move.

 The move itself